<- Madeen Blog

 KudosFree core; PremiumNot required for coreBrowser extension checkout autopilot + BoostOnline shoppers

-WalletFloFree tier; Pro ~$54/yrPro uses PlaidWelcome-bonus and eligibility trackingPremium-card hobbyists
+WalletFloFree tier; Pro ~$54/yrPro uses PlaidWelcome-Bonus and eligibility trackingPremium-card hobbyists

 MadeenFree (core)Not requiredFast owned-card category pickPrivacy-first checkout decisions